 Insert the power and control cables of the motor into the power and control ports of its driver and secure them with screws.

-Stick a tricolor LED (RGB) onto the front side of the case with tape.
+Stick a tricolor LED (RGB) onto the front side of the case with tape and fix the right side board onto the case.

 Setup of the control system